best table tennis rackets in india for beginners and intermediate players swag swami article featured image

 Is Carbon Blade Good?

-Yes, carbon blades are lightweight and give you added speed.
+Yes, carbon blades are favored by many players due to their lightweight nature and ability to provide added speed.

 Conclusion